magnesj/ResInsight/docs/RftPlot.md

 The **Time Steps** field contains the relevant time steps according to the source selection.
 Time steps are deemed to be relevant by the following rules:
 1. If a single source or sources of the same type are selected, all available time steps in those sources are shown.
 2. If sources from two or tree types are selected, the time steps are filtered:
-  - The time steps matching the observed case(s) time steps
+  - The time steps matching the observed case(s) time steps.
   - If no time steps from a case match the observed time step, the two adjacent ones are shown.
-  - The first time step from any grid case(s) (as initial pressure reference) If the Observed data isn't selected, the RFT data serves as filter reference.
+  - The first time step from any grid case(s) (as initial pressure reference).
+If the Observed data isn't selected, the RFT data serves as filter reference.

 Each time step is postfixed by an indication of which source type(s) the time step is belonging to.
 This indication is displayed as one or more letters within square brackets.
 Examples: **[ O ]**, **[ R G ]**.